huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `vpc_id` (Required, String, ForceNew) - Specifies the ID of the VPC to which the subnet belongs.
 Changing this creates a new Subnet.

+* `description` - (Optional, String) Specifies supplementary information about the subnet.
+The value is a string of no more than 255 characters and cannot contain angle brackets (< or >).

 * `ipv6_enable` (Optional, Bool) - Specifies whether the IPv6 function is enabled for the subnet.
 Defaults to false.